IT4063C/IT4063C.github.io/content/assignments/15.final-project/index.md

     - You should be able to demonstrate your ability to create static data visualizations.
     - You should be able to demonstrate your ability to create interactive data visualizations.
     - The project should contain at least 6 visualizations (more as the project requires).
+  - You should be able to demonstrate your ability to create machine learning models that supports your project.

 ### Structure and Presentation
   - The project should be structured as a Jupyter Notebook.